hanbinChen97/rwth-doc-sse/sle.md

-# 4. AST，Abstract Syntax Tree
+# 4. AST，Abstract Syntax Tree， CFG
+AST classes can be automatically derived from a grammar.
+AST Objects structure is from text file.

-TOP (Template Override Pattern) which are crucial data structures in software language engineering, utilized for representing the structure of parsed code.
+TOP (Template Override Pattern)
+which are crucial data structures in software language engineering, utilized for representing the structure of parsed code.
 4.1.
 Literals
 Explores how literals are implemented in grammars, detailing specific tokens and fragments used to define simple data types and their conversion from strings to values.